 Our shares of Class A and Class D common stock are currently not in compliance with NASDAQ rules for continued listing and may be at risk of being delisted.
 On May 21, 2008, the Company received a letter (the "Notification") from The NASDAQ Stock Market notifying the Company that for the prior 30 consecutive trading days, the Company's Class A common shares (the "Class A Shares") had not maintained a minimum market value of publicly held shares ("MVPHS") of \$5.0 million as required for continued inclusion by Marketplace Rule 4450(a)(2) (the "Rule").
-In accordance with Marketplace Rule 4450(a)(1), the Company was provided 90 calendar days, or until August 19, 2008, to regain compliance.
+In accordance with Marketplace Rule 4450(e)(1), the Company was provided 90 calendar days, or until August 19, 2008, to regain compliance.
 On August 26, 2008, Radio One, Inc. announced that it had received approval from The NASDAQ Stock Market to transfer the listing of its Class A Shares from The NASDAQ Global Market to The NASDAQ Capital Market.
 The transfer became effective at the opening of business on August 27, 2008.
-Since that time, macroeconomic and extraordinary market conditions have depressed the trading price of our shares and our shares of Class D common stock traded under \$1.00 since October 8, 2008 and similarly could face delisting proceedings.
+Since that time, macroeconomic and extraordinary market conditions have depressed the trading price of our shares and our shares of Class D common stock traded under the NASDAQ minimum bid price of \$1.00 for 30 consecutive trading days and, thus, are at risk for delisting.
+Shares of our Class A common stock have traded under \$1.00 since October 8, 2008 and similarly could face delisting proceedings.